 Of the 5,055 non-fatal injuries reported in the 2016-17 period, construction employees were most likely to suffer from slips, trips and falls.
 The slip and trip hazard is one of the most prevalent in every industry but is particularly so in construction as there can be a variety of debris littering the floor.

-But it’s not just slip hazards.
+But it is not just slip hazards that can harm your workers.
 Heavy and sharp items can easily crush or pierce the feet and legs too.
-So, it’s important that your employees are wearing the appropriate safety footwear to ensure that their feet and legs are as protected from hazards as the rest of their body.
+It is important that your employees are wearing the appropriate safety foot protection to ensure that their feet and legs are as protected from hazards as the rest of their body.

-We recommend: Caterpillar Propane Rigger and Ambers Steel Safety Mid Boot.
+Picture here: Caterpillar Propane Rigger and Amblers Steel Safety Mid Boot.